• Home

 Curve can be read for philosophical interpretations.
 The cyclical nature of the woman’s torment certainly lends itself to making meaning.
 The abyss is fodder for religious metaphor.
 The film leaves its interpretation subjective and open to viewers.
 The experience regardless is the stuff of nightmares.

-Watch Curve by Tim Egan Short Film
+Watch Curve the movie by Tim Egan Short Film

 Curve: Minimalist Horror Straight Out Of Nightmares